In Conclusion WCC

 of control, quantifying information and creating alternate realities at a pace that

 outstrips the individual's ability to understand their relevance.
-The
+This

-result has been cataclysmic.
+result is no longer in question.
+It has been cataclysmic.
 See Cause for Urgency

 the disillusioned find a way to push some result past the point of control, thereby